kjergens/SecretDecoder/README.md

 2. Run ImageDecoder.java.

-3. Now open the decoded images.
-(At first it will look the same as the original.)
+3. Open the decoded images.
+(At first they will look the same as the original.)

 3. Your job is to write code to switch all the x,y coordinates back.